 Together, these tests provide a full picture of bone strength and fracture risk.
 If tests reveal signs of bone weakness, your physician can recommend lifestyle changes and treatments to help strengthen your bones and prevent fractures.

-It’s never too early — or too late — to start caring for your bones.
+It’s never too early — or too late — to protect your bone health.

 Here are a few simple but powerful steps: